JuliaGeodynamics/LaMEM.jl/README.md

 # LaMEM.jl
-Julia interface to LaMEM (Lithosphere and Mantle Evolution Model)
+This is the Julia interface to LaMEM (Lithosphere and Mantle Evolution Model), which allows you to start a (parallel) LaMEM simulation from julia, and read back the output files to julia for further processing.